Nearly Minimax Optimal Submodular Maximization with Bandit Feedback: INTRODUCTION

-Due to the centrality of the greedily constructed set to the optimization of a submodular function, it is natural to define a performance measure relative to the greedily constructed set.
-However, as discussed at length in the next section, because we only observe noisy observations of the underlying function, recovering the set constructed greedily from noiseless evaluations is too much to hope for.
-Consequently, there is a more natural notion of regret, denoted $\reg$, that actually appears in the proofs of all upper bounds found in the literature for this setting (see the next section for a definition).
-For this notion of regret, previous works have demonstrated that a regret bound of $\reg = O( \text{poly}(k) n^{1/3} T^{2/3})$ is achievable.
+For this notion of regret, previous works have demonstrated that a regret bound of $\reg = O( \text{poly}(k) n^{1/3} T^{2/3})$ is achievable (\cite{nie_explore-then-commit_nodate}, \cite{streeter_online_2007}).
 This $T^{2/3}$ rate is unusual in multi-armed bandits, where frequently we expect a regret bound to scale as $T^{1/2}$.
 On the other hand, by treating each $k$-subset as a separate arm, one can easily adapt existing algorithms to achieve a regret bound of $\sqrt{ \binom{n}{k} T }$.
 This leads to the following question: \begin{quote} \emph{Does there exist an algorithm that obtains $\sqrt{n^r T}$ regret for $r = o(k)$ on every instance?
 And if not, what is the optimal dependence on $k$ and $n$ for a bound scaling like $T^{2/3}$?} \end{quote} To address these questions, we prove a minimax lower bound and complement the result with an algorithm achieving a matching upper bound.
-To be precise, the contributions of this paper include: \begin{itemize} \item A minimax lower bound demonstrating that $\reg \geq \min_{0\leq i\leq k}(in^{1/3}T^{2/3} + \sqrt{n^{k- i}T})$.
-In words, for small $T$ a $T^{2/3}$ regret bound is inevitable, for large $T$ the $\sqrt{\binom{n}{k} T}$ bound is optimal, with an interpolating regret bound for in between. \item We propose an algorithm that for any increasing, submodular $f$, we have $\reg \leq \min_{0\leq i\leq k}(in^{1/3}T^{2/3} + \sqrt{n^{k- i}T})$.
-As this matches our lower bound, we conclude that this is the first provably tight algorithm for optimizing increasing, submodular functions with bandit feedback. \end{itemize} In what remains, we will formally define the problem, discuss the related work, and then move on to the statement of the main theoretical results.
-Experiments and conclusions follow.
+To be precise, the contributions of this paper include: \begin{itemize} \item A minimax lower bound demonstrating that $\reg = \tilde{\Omega} \Big(\min_{0\leq L\leq k}(L^{1/3}n^{1/3}T^{2/3} + \sqrt{{n \choose k - L}T})\Big)$.
+In words, for small $T$, a $T^{2/3}$ regret bound is inevitable, for large $T$ the $\sqrt{\binom{n}{k} T}$ bound is optimal, with an interpolating regret bound for in between. \begin{itemize} \item For slightly restricted class of algorithms with non-adaptive greedy error threshold, we have the improved $\reg = \tilde{\Omega}( \Big(\min_{0\leq L\leq k}(Ln^{1/3}T^{2/3} + \sqrt{{n \choose k - L}T})\Big)$. \end{itemize} \item We propose an algorithm that for any increasing, submodular $f$, we have $\reg = \tilde{\mathcal{O}} \min_{0\leq L\leq k}(Ln^{1/3}T^{2/3} + \sqrt{{n \choose k - L}T})$.
+As this matches our lower bound, we conclude that this is the first provably tight algorithm for optimizing increasing, submodular functions with bandit feedback.
+Existing algorithms construct a set by greedily adding $k$ items.
+Our main insight is that it is actually optimal to build up a set up to a size $i^{\ast}$ and then for the remaining stages play sets of size $k$ that include the initial set of size $i^{\ast}$.
+Our choice of $i^{\ast}$ is directly motivated by our lower bound.